fstrauf/roadvagabonds/content/blog/organised-mac-equals-higher-productivity/index.md

 > Password managers are not 100% safe either, but nothing will ever be 100% safe unless you disconnect from the internet and move to a remote island.

-> There are a bunch of [articles](https://www.washingtonpost.com/technology/2019/02/19/password-managers-have-security-flaw-you-should-still-use-one/?noredirect=on) out there and the summary pretty much is; it's better ro use one than not to - this will allow you to generate strong individual passwords.
+> There are a bunch of [articles](https://www.washingtonpost.com/technology/2019/02/19/password-managers-have-security-flaw-you-should-still-use-one/?noredirect=on) out there and the summary pretty much is: it's better ro use one than not to - this will allow you to generate strong individual passwords.

 > I like LastPass as it's free.

 ## #4 Notifications
 ------

 **Simply turn them off**.
 Nothing is worse than distraction when you're trying to work.

 ## #5 Cloud Storage
 ------